JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiIncludeBlocksSpecs.md

 ﻿## FlexiIncludeBlocks
 The FlexiIncludeBlocks extension provides ways to include content from both local and remote documents.

-In the following
-example, `exampleInclude.md` has the following contents:
+In the following specs, `exampleInclude.md` has the following contents:
 ```
 This is example markdown.
 ```